AnonymousMaster/EDUCLOUD/README.markdown

 #License

-RIVER is released under the Apache License 2.0.
+EDUCLOUD is released under the Apache License 2.0.

 #Community Support: